antononcube/Raku-Lingua-NumericWordForms/README-work.md

 ### Generation

 The generation of numeric word forms is a *secondary* goal of this package.
-Currently only generation of Bulgarian, English, [Koremutake](https://shorl.com/koremutake.php), and Russian numeric word forms are implemented.
+Currently only generation of Bulgarian, English, Japanese, [Koremutake](https://shorl.com/koremutake.php), and Russian numeric word forms are implemented.
 Here are examples: